Jona (actress)

-Jona is a Bangladeshi film actress who acted in more than 40 films.
+Jona is a Bangladeshi film actress who has acted in more than 40 films.

 Biography

 Jona made her debut in Dhallywood with Hridoyer Bashi where her co-star was Shakil Khan.

-Jona's first marriage with Shakil Khan did not last long.
+On 2002, Jona's first marriage with Shakil Khan did not last long.
+The former couple has a son named Aryan Khan and their marriage ended in divorce in 2003.

 Then she married Zubayer Hossain on 14 February 2009.
 Jona is now living in the United States.